Diagnosis and Treatment of Lisfranc Injury in Wake County

 Risk factors for Lisfranc injuries include participating in sports that require a lot of movement and twisting forces on the foot.
 Sports that have a higher incidence of Lisfranc injuries include football and soccer.

-After giving your doctor your medical history and report of symptoms and the nature of the injury, they will perform a physical examination of your foot.
-The exam may include: a visual examination to check for bruising along the bottom of your foot, which points to a Lisfranc ligament tear; testing for pain in your midfoot by palpating it, twisting your heel, and/or performing a test in which they manipulate your toes up and down, which will cause pain in the midfoot in the case of a Lisfranc injury; and your doctor may ask you to do a calf raise on your injured foot, which may show weakness in the injured foot in the case of a Lisfranc injury that is harder to detect via other methods.
+After talking to your doctor about your medical history, your symptoms, and the nature of your injury, they will perform a physical examination of your foot.
+The exam may include a visual examination to check for bruising along the bottom of your foot, which points to a Lisfranc ligament tear.
+Then, they will most likely test for pain in your midfoot by palpating it, twisting your heel, and/or performing a test in which they manipulate your toes up and down.
+If a Lisfranc injury is present, you will experience pain in the midfoot with these movements.
+Your doctor may also ask you to do a calf raise on your injured foot, which may show weakness in the injured foot in the case of a Lisfranc injury that is harder to detect via other methods.

-Lisfranc Injury may be treated surgically or non-surgically depending on the severity of the injury.
+A Lisfranc Injury may be treated surgically or nonsurgically, depending on the severity of the injury.

 Lisfranc Injury Recovery Time

 Recovery from a Lisfranc injury depends on the treatment required.
 After surgical intervention, you may not be able to walk for up to 8 weeks while you heal.
 Full recovery after surgery may take 6 months to a year.
 Nonsurgical intervention may require you to wear a boot for up to eight weeks, after which you will perform physical therapy to help you recover fully.

 It is not always possible to prevent Lisfranc injuries, but wearing appropriate footwear, working on your balance, and making sure your living space is easy to navigate may help you to prevent such injuries.

 Expert Foot and Ankle Care at Raleigh Orthopaedic